kristianmandrup/artifactor/Readme.md

     list.json
   /libs
   /plugins
-  io.js
 ```

 ## Test

-To test CUD (Create, Update, Delete) API REST functionality, you can use the canned requests in `/test`:
+To test CUD (Create, Update, Delete) API functionality, you can use the canned requests in `/test`:

 ```
 /test